 Quran Foundation Content APIs OAuth2 Quickstart

-Use this quickstart to make your first authenticated request to the Quran Foundation Content APIs without exposing your credentials.
+Use this quickstart after choosing Content APIs from the Developer Journey.
+It gets you to your first authenticated Content API request without exposing credentials.

 The manual examples in this section use QF_CLIENT_ID, QF_CLIENT_SECRET, and QF_ENV as the canonical environment variable names.
 If your project already uses QURAN_CLIENT_ID and QURAN_CLIENT_SECRET, keep one naming scheme consistently across your codebase.